Staking

 Staking to root

-If you have staked to root, your retruns will be autocompunded to your hotkey on root.
+If you have staked to root, your returns will be auto-compounded to your hotkey on root.

 Staking to alpha